-You can also speak to Terry Bianchini, our Careers Advisor, either in school or at the Parents' Evening on 6th February.
-If your parents/carers would like to book an appointment to meet with him too, please email him at terrybianchini@adviza.org.uk e clips is a careers information website that JMS purchases.
+You can also arrange to speak to Terry Bianchini, our Careers Advisor.
+If your parents/carers would like to speak with him too, please email him at terrybianchini@adviza.org.uk e clips is a careers information website that JMS purchases.
 It provides a wealth of careers information and can be accessed by JMS students at: